-Wondering what the heck this CNC stuff is?
-Try this article.
-A little basic history often helps to get oriented.
+Understanding history is another way to get oriented and get perspective.
 It’s amazing that individuals can build or own machines that rival the power of the original CNC machines being created for defense and aerospace applications just a few short years ago.

-This is a good time for you to get an overview of the different kinds of software associated with CNC and how they work together.
+This article will quickly give you a good overview of the different kinds of software associated with CNC and how they work together.
 See what the basic CNC Software “Stack” consists of and learn where other software fits in.

 Keep this link handy in case you hit a term you don’t know.
-Our CNC Dictionary to make it easy to find out what all the terms mean.
+Our CNC Dictionary makes it easy to find out what all the terms mean.

 Do you like good old fashioned books on paper?
 Here are the 7 best books for CNC’ers that I know.